Is Legal Separation Your Path Ahead?

-If you would like to discuss the possibility of pursuing a Legal Separation, or want help deciding the best option for your specific situation, contact Soroka and Associates, LLC, today.
-You can contact our Columbus office at 614-358-6525, or fill out our online contact form.
-Our knowledgeable attorneys are available 24 hours a day to assist you with any of your family law needs, and we will work tirelessly to provide you with the best possible outcome.
+If you would like to discuss the possibility of pursuing a legal separation or want help deciding the best option for your specific situation, contact Soroka & Associates, LLC, today.
+You can contact our Columbus office at 614-358-6525 or fill out our online contact form.